microsoft/molecule-generation/README.md

 conda activate moler-env
 ```

 This environment pins the versions of `python`, `rdkit` and `tensorflow` for reproducibility, but `molecule_generation` is compatible with a range of versions of these dependencies.
+If `tensorflow` installation doesn't work out-of-the-box for your particular system, you may need to refer to [the tensorflow website](https://www.tensorflow.org/install) for guidelines.

 To then install the latest release of `molecule_generation`, simply run
 ```bash